 When I last year failed to take a picture of the Christmas goat before it was taken down, I decided this year to take a pic every minute, just to be on the safe side.
-A shortened movie based on these pics of the 2015 Christmas Goat can be find on YouTube.
+A shortened movie based on these pics of the 2015 Christmas Goat can be found on YouTube.

 The clip on YouTube also shows that in the early morning of December the 27th the goat was set on fire and burned down in minutes.
 The perpetrator was caught quickly by the police.
 Swedish article can be found here.